-The serial number and manufacture date code label are on the vehicle.
+The serial number, manufacture date code label and supplemental information labels are on the vehicle.
 One is placed on the body below the front, driver side of the seat.
-The other is located on the chassis under the seat.
+The serial number, manufacture date code label and supplemental information labels located on the chassis under the seat.